 Finally, you’ll want to do your planning in advance.
 Here’s what you should do:

-Research stops along the way: Depending on the type of road trip you are taking, you may want to make stops along the way.
+Plan road trip stops along the way: Depending on the type of road trip you are taking, you may want to make stops along the way.
 I recommend researching these in advance when possible, so you know when they are open and what fees you may have to pay.
 While it may be tempting to just drive straight through to your destination, part of the fun is exploring new places.
-If you are traveling with young kids, you’ll want to get out of your car and stretch your legs anyone.
+If you are traveling with young kids, you’ll want to get out of your car and stretch your legs anyway.
 Bathroom breaks become absolutely essential.
 I always remind my kids to “go when they can” when we travel.
 I also love using the Yelp app to find unique and fun restaurants on the way, rather than eat at chain restaurants.
 We’ve found so many fantastic restaurants that way.

 Get your car ready: Getting a tune-up on your car in advance of a road trip is important.
 If there are any issues with your vehicle, you’d rather deal with them at home – before your trip.
 I remember a family road trip when I was a child – our car overheated and we had the get the radiator repaired in an unfamiliar city.
 We ended up leaving the car with the nearest mechanic and rented a car for the rest of our journey.
 We picked up the car on the way back from our trip, but lost lots of hours, and it cost a good amount of our vacation budget to rent the car.

 You’ll also want to get your tires ready – here are my tire tips for family road trips.
 If your car isn’t completely reliable, it may be a better idea to rent a car so you don’t have to worry about breaking down.
 Because we both drive small cars, we’ve rented SUVs in the past to have more space on a road trip.

 What are your plans for a family road trip?

 Subscribe to get our complimentary eBook with tips, tricks, and info for family travelers.